 All programmes of study are defined in terms of their credit requirements.
 The student takes each course as part of the programme and will earn the specified number of credits for that course upon successful completion of the course.
 Once the minimum number of credits are accumulated, the student will be awarded the degree if all other relevant conditions specified in the curriculum are satisfied.
 Mere accumulation of the minimum number of credits may not result in the award of the degree.
 Each programme follows a structure and incorporates it in the curriculum.
-Every programme has some core courses (PC), elective courses (PE and OE), mandatory courses (Audit courses), foundation courses (Basic Sciences etc.), and core activity courses (Project work, internship, seminar etc.) with a due weightage given to each type of course in the curriculum.
+Every programme has the stipulated University Core Courses (graded and non-graded), Faculty Core Courses, Programme Core and Elective Courses and Open Elective Courses.
+The structure also includes Project work, internship, seminar etc. with due weightage given in the curriculum.
 Even though the student attains the minimum number of credits, if they do not meet the pattern provided in the program structure and other mandatory requirements, the student will not be eligible for the award of the degree.
 Further, a GPA requirement (currently 5.0) is specified for each program.